 Notes used with Procedures

-- Procedure Notes: Use procedure notes to document anything that normally goes into your chart notes, such as materials used, procedures followed, treatment performed, anesthetic, informed consent, etc. You can optionally set up default Procedure notes (Edit Procedure Code window) that copy automatically into a procedure every time a procedure is treatment planned or set complete.
+- Procedure Notes: Use Procedure notes in the Chart Module to document anything that normally goes into your chart notes, such as materials used, procedures followed, treatment performed, anesthetic, informed consent, etc. You can optionally set up default Procedure notes (Procedure Code) that copy automatically into a procedure every time a procedure is treatment planned or set complete.
 Then only very minor changes usually need to be made.
-All procedure notes are automatically saved, changes are recorded, and all actions are archived and viewable in the Chart module under Show tab, Audit.
+Once a procedure note is saved, if changes are made and saved, previous versions of the note are archived and can be viewed from the Chart Module, Show tab, check Audit.

-- Procedure Group Notes: A single clinical note attached to multiple procedures by the same provider.
+- Procedure Group Note: A single clinical note attached to multiple procedures by the same provider.

 General Purpose Notes

-- Quick Paste Notes: Used to organize and enter frequently used notes by using templates.
+- Quick Paste Notes Setup: Used to organize and enter frequently used notes by using templates.
 It is similar to Procedure Notes, but covers many different kinds of notes.
 Also lets you insert dates.

-- Medical/Service Notes: At the bottom of the Chart module are three note boxes: Med Urgent, Medical Summary, and Service Notes.
-See Medical Information for more details.
-The Med Urgent note can be set to show on appointments using Appointment Views.
+- Medical/Service Notes: The Medical has a place for Med Urgent, Medical Summary, and Service Notes.
+The Med Urgent note can be set to show on appointments.
+See Appointment Views.

 - Tooth Chart Notes: In the Chart module under the tooth chart, there is a text box for notes.